Sterling rally halts around four-week high

 Another jump in inflation numbers on Tuesday pushed money markets close to fully pricing in a rise in rates within the next 12 months to prevent another dive in the currency that would raise prices of imported goods further.

-But many think the bank is using hawkish rhetoric on rates to address both sterling's weakness and rising inflation expectations at a time when measures of consumer sentiment and demand are looking shaky.
+But many think the bank is simply using hawkish rhetoric on rates to address both sterling's weakness and rising inflation expectations.

-A monthly indicator run by financial data company Markit showed households at their most downbeat since 2013.
-The Bank of England's regular survey of firms pointed to a greater willingness to invest but also expectations that retail sales would be weakened by higher prices.

-"There are a few signs to suggest that (consumer) demand could be slowing but we haven't seen enough yet to be sure," said Rabobank strategist Jane Foley.
+Analysts also point to the jousting with Brussels that is expected to accompany the start of EU exit talks next month as likely to weigh on the currency.

 "In general, central bankers take currency moves as an input and a bit as a given.
 They will tend to look through these types of factors," said Valentijn van Nieuwenhuijzen, chief investment strategist with Dutch financial group NNIP.